PlainsightAI/filter-license-annotation-demo/README.md

 ## 🙏 Acknowledgements

-Thank you for using the License Plate Annotation Filter!
+Thank you for using the Plate ID OCR Filter!

 Questions or feedback?
 [Open an issue](https://github.com/PlainsightAI/filter-license-annotation-demo/issues/new/choose).